rdenadai/ReviewProteinStructurePrediction/README.md

 And decided to search in [Google Scholar][2] and [PubMed][3].

 Search throught does bases are easy and one could easily apply some filters, and that's was done.
-I limit my research filtering Full Papers from 2016 to 2020, getting the first 20 papers from best match results (the sites gives you the option to sort by date or best match).
+I'm limit my research filtering Full Papers from 2016 to 2020, getting the first 20 papers from best match results (the sites gives you the option to sort by date or best match).

 After collect all papers, a new filter was made, preprocessing the papers by reading their abstract and seeing if there is some relationship with the theme, and the selected the most recently or the ones that have some interesting content.
-At the end i ended up with 22 papers to read.
+At the end I ended up with 22 papers to read.

 ![Searched papers distribution over years][4]

-It's interesting to note that the number of papers in the research was getting high, but some strange down in 2019, so i thought why not to sum all papers from 2000 to 2020 given the terms.
+It's interesting to note that the number of papers in the research was getting high, but some strange down in 2019, so I thought why not to sum all papers from 2000 to 2020 given the terms.
-Since PubMed gives a nice csv file to download, i joined the values for each of the terms over the years.
+Since PubMed gives a nice csv file to download, I joined the values for each of the terms over the years.
 We could see a nice linear trend over the years.

 ![PubMed searched paper distribution over years][5]